MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-run-desktop-app-converter.md

 DesktopAppConverter.exe -Installer C:\Installer\MyAppSetup.msi -Destination C:\Output\MyApp -PackageName "MyApp" -Publisher "CN=MyPublisher" -Version 0.0.0.1
 ```

-> [!NOTE]
+> [!IMPORTANT]
-> Make sure that your installer is located in an independent folder and that only files related to that installer are in the same folder.
-The converter copies all of the contents of that folder to the isolated Windows environment.
+> There are two important things to keep in mind here.
+First, make sure that your installer is located in an independent folder and that only files related to that installer are in the same folder.
+The converter copies all of the contents of that folder to the isolated Windows environment. <br> Secondly, if the dev center assigns an identity to your package that begins with a number, make sure that you also pass in the <i>-AppId</i> parameter, and use only the string suffix (after the period separator) as the value of that parameter.

 **Video**

 <iframe src="https://mva.microsoft.com/en-US/training-courses-embed/developers-guide-to-the-desktop-bridge-17373/Demo-Convert-an-Application-That-Has-an-MSI-Installer-Kh1UU2WhD_7106218965" width="636" height="480" allowFullScreen frameBorder="0"></iframe>

+If your installer includes installers for dependent libraries or frameworks, you might have to organize things a bit a differently.
+See [Chaining multiple installers with the Desktop Bridge](https://blogs.msdn.microsoft.com/appconsult/2017/09/11/chaining-multiple-installers-with-the-desktop-app-converter/).

 <span id="setup-conversion" />
 #### Package an app that has a setup executable file